Natural Hide Tanning

-There is also mineral tanning or tawing with alum, which creates a white leather and has been found in the 5,000 year old grave goods of Mesopotamia, but it is less stable in moist climates than tannin- or aldehyde- tanned leathers.
+There is also mineral tanning or tawing with alum, which creates a white leather and has been found in the 5,000 year old grave goods of Mesopotamia, but it is not washable and is less stable than tannin- or aldehyde- tanned leathers.

 Other obscure and localized tanning traditions exist, including the bog tanning of far northern Europe, which utilizes the highly acidic and tannic environment of sphagnum peat bogs to do the bulk of the work and creates a less flexible leather than using veg/bark tanning.

-At this time, I primarily offer sheepskins and leather made in the bark tanned tradition.
-These are usually available in the late fall and winter after our harvest season.
+At this time, I primarily offer sheepskins and leather made in the bark tanned tradition, for more information see about my process.

 See our shop for available hides.